Bachelor of Science (Honours) in Quantity Surveying (QSY) CW438

 What is the Course about?

-Students will take part in visits to commerical and industrial facility sites during the term of then course.
+Students will take part in visits to residential commerical and industrial facility sites during the course.

 - Training in leading edge technology and software.

 What follow-on study opportunities are available?

 Graduates may progress to an MSc in Management in the Built Environment or to a Research Masters or Doctoral studies at Institute of Technology Carlow.

 What exemptions will I receive?-